 As covenants went in the ancient near-east, animals were slaughtered and cut in half.
 This was a dramatic way to symbolize the severity of the covenant.
 In other words, if I go back on my word or fail to do what I promise to do for you, let me be torn apart like the carcasses of these animals.

-This overarching covenant is about belonging… not like possessions or “belongings” but belonging to the one Father as treasured children.
-I think this forms the bedrock… the starting point for answering the question, “Why Does Israel Still Matter?”
+This overarching covenant is about belonging… not like possessions or “belongings” but belonging to the one Father as his treasured children.
+I think this forms the bedrock… or the starting point for answering the question, “Why Does Israel Still Matter?”
+Here it is…

 Israel belongs to God because He chose them and pledged his everlasting love and commitment to them.